TheRemoteCoder/State-Machines-Playground/README.md

 Comparison of Robot and XState for basic concepts and API features.

-Test scenario is a state machine imaginable for a Sci-Fi game, where players have a space ship which can activate a shield (limited times).
+The basic test scenario for both is a state machine imaginable for a Sci-Fi game, where players have a space ship which can activate a shield (limited times).

+Besides that, some arbitrary advanced concepts are tested and experimented on.

 ---